Pretext Traffic Stops

 After a conviction at trial, the appeals court held the conviction unconstitutional per State v.
 Ladson.
 The Washington Supreme Court reversed, holding that “mixed-motive traffic stops” are not unconstitutional: “A mixed-motive traffic stop is not pretextual so long as the desire to address a suspected traffic infraction (or criminal activity) for which the officer has a reasonable articulable suspicion is an actual, conscious, and independent cause of the traffic stop.”
 As long as the police officer has cause to pull someone over for a proper traffic violation, they can do so, even if their true motivation is to conduct a fishing expedition for other crimes.

-Call Vancouver Attorney John Lutgens for Help After an Arrest in Oregon or Washington State
+Call Vancouver Attorney John Lutgens for Help After an Arrest in Washington State

-If you’ve been arrested for DUI or other crimes in Portland, Vancouver, or elsewhere throughout Oregon and Washington, contact Vancouver criminal defense lawyer John Lutgens for assistance at 360-693-2119.
+If you’ve been arrested for DUI or other crimes in Portland, Vancouver, or elsewhere throughout Washington, contact Vancouver criminal defense lawyer John Lutgens for assistance at 360-693-2119.